andrereus/andrereus-blog/posts/git-basics-cheatsheet.md

 ---
 title: GIT Basics / Cheatsheet
+metaDescription:
+  Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 date: 2021-06-16T18:58:05.614Z
 summary: Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 ---

 ## What is GIT?

 Best short and also official description: